ucla-imls-open-sci/UCLA-imls-docs/docs/repo-setup/clone-repo.md

 title: Clone a Repository to your Local Device
 layout: home
 parent: Lesson Repository Setup
+nav_order: 2
 ---

+# Clone a Repository to your Local Device
 1. Fork the [Workbench Markdown template](https://github.com/new?template_name=workbench-template-md&template_owner=carpentries) into your desired organization.
 You can select an organization from the drop down arrow in Owner.
 Please name the repository to reflect your lesson proposals.\
 ![Create a new Repository]({{ site.baseurl }}/assets/img/repo-setup/clone-repo1.png)
 2. Clone the repository to your local device.
 Open R studio, and go to `File -> New Project -> Version Control -> Git`.